 You’re able to set one-way and roundtrip routes, depending on what you want to do, and the algorithm will help route you in the most logical order between waypoints.
 You can’t see other people’s routes and rides on the general map, but you can see them by looking at another user’s profile.
 Komoot’s goal is more to facilitate exploration of an area by seeing other users’ highlights and recommendations, then creating your own route.
 As such, you can’t see other users’ actual routes directly in the route planner map screen.
 Instead, you click on a highlight, then click on the user’s name that created it to go to their profile and see their Tours.
 So, just find the area you want to go to, click on a few highlights, and start putting your own tour together.

 Much like the Discover feature, the “Tour Finder” feature isn’t turned on for North America yet, but worth mentioning.
-It lets you filter a search with several criteria like duration of ride, distance, whether it’s accessible by public transportation, and difficulty.
-The “difficulty” refers to how much climbing there is for road, and how technical the trails are for MTB.
+It lets you filter a search with several criteria like duration of ride, distance, whether it’s accessible by public transportation and difficulty.
+The “difficulty” refers to how much climbing there is for the road, and how technical the trails are for MTB.

-Another way to go about it is to search their “Pioneers” page, which showcases Komoot power users that have been upvoted by the community for creating high quality Tours and Highlights in a given area.
+Another way to go about it is to search their “Pioneers” page, which showcases Komoot power users that have been upvoted by the community for creating high-quality Tours and Highlights in a given area.

 Once you’ve found a Highlight or saved a route, you can tell the app to route you there, too.
 Which is handy even if you’re not riding a preconceived tour.
 Say you’re riding along and just using Komoot to track your ride and you see an interesting highlight.
 Just click on it, then tell the app to route you there.
-Or just drop a pin anywhere on the map and it can route you there, too, all with turn by turn directions.
+Or just drop a pin anywhere on the map and it can route you there, too, all with turn-by-turn directions.

 You can make it better